omartiffer/omartiffer/README.md

 ### 🧰 Background Snapshot

-- 10+ years in IT working with on-prem, virtualized environments
+- 15+ years in IT with on-prem, bare-metal and virtualized environments
-- Experience with Linux systems, networking, VMware, and storage (in both hands-on and design roles)
+- Experience with Linux systems, VMware, servers, L2 networking, and storage (both hands-on and in solution design)
-- Even caught the fever of FrontEnd Development and landed a job working with React, Tailwind, and Vitest 🤷‍♂️ 🤹‍♂️
+- Caught the bug of Frontend Development and ended up working professionally with React and Vitest for a year 🤷‍♂️🤹‍♂️
-- Recently worked in data migrations and scripting with APIs and Python for a SaaS company in 🇺🇸
+- Most recently worked on data migrations, scripting in Python, and leveraging APIs at a SaaS company in 🇺🇸

 ---